shmoopyyy/Entrenched/design-notes.md

 - Then partway through, they meet the 12 year old, both recognize each other's idea, then decide to team up

+# Gameplay loop:
+- Player character autoruns/walks forwards.
+- Then, an "adult" (could *also* be two kids in a trenchcoat) walks towards you, and asks a question.
+You choose from one of three answers (or two in (6+6) year old mode).
+- Choosing an answer initiates action command.
+We implement as many varieties of commands as possible.
+- Everything keeps moving on the screen at all times.
+If you don't choose an answer to the question in time (before you walk past the asker), you get a suspicion strike.
+- If you utterly fail the action command, you get a suspicion strike.
+- Three suspicion strikes and it's game over.
+- Constantly, as you walk forward, your stability meter is decreasing.
+At any time (except for the middle of another action command), you can press the "restabilize" button to bring up a restabilization action command.
+Completing this will slightly refill your stability meter, but failing will lose you some more stability.
+- If stability meter hits zero, you **immediately lose** (fill up all suspicion strikes), as your stack of children collapses, and the ruse is revealed.